 Description

 Euphorbia neriifolia is an erect succulent shrub or small tree with a nearly cylindrical main stem and branches with five indistinct angles lined with spine shields, each with a pair of short spines.
 It can grow up to 13.1 feet (4 m) tall, and the main stem can reach up to 6 inches (15 cm) in diameter.
 The branches are ascending and branch from the upper parts.
-The leaves are obovate, usually present only at the tips of young branchlets, and can grow up to 7.2 inches (18 cm) long and 1.6 inches (4 cm) wide.
+The leaves are obovate, usually present only at the tips of young branchlets, and can measure up to 7.2 inches (18 cm) long and 1.6 inches (4 cm) wide.
 The branchlets have five spiral ranks of tubercles tipped with a spine shield and a pair of short spines.

-The plant flowers during the spring, and the reddish cyathia appear in groups of 3 in the axils of the upper leaves.
+The plant flowers during the spring and the reddish cyathia appear in groups of 3 in the axils of the upper leaves.
 The central one has no stalk, while the lateral ones have a peduncle up to 0.3 inches (0.7 cm) long.
 The fruits are 3-lobed capsules reaching up to 0.5 inches (1.2 cm) in diameter.

 How to Grow and Care for Euphorbia neriifolia